About Tension Myositis Syndrome (TMS)

 What is "mind-body"?

-Research and empirical data suggests that chronic and acute back pain, jaw pain, arm pain (RSI), pelvic pain, many tension and migraine headaches, skin rashes including eczema, irritable bowel syndrome some pelvic and prostate pain can be caused or worsened by emotions such as tension, anger, fear, and grief.
+Research and empirical data suggests that chronic and acute back pain, jaw pain (TMJ), arm pain (RSI), pelvic pain, many tension and migraine headaches, skin rashes including eczema, irritable bowel syndrome (IBS) some pelvic and prostate pain can be caused or worsened by emotions such as anxiety, anger, fear, and grief.

-People with chronic pain are often suffering from a mind-body disorder known as TMS, or Tension Myositis Syndrome, Tension Myoneural Syndrome, or the Mindbody Syndrome, a diagnosis that is relatively unknown or understood in both the medical and alternative communities.
+People with chronic pain are often suffering from a mind-body disorder known as TMS, or Tension Myositis Syndrome, Tension Myoneural Syndrome, or the Mindbody Syndrome, PPD (a diagnosis that is relatively unknown or understood in both the medical and alternative communities.

 TMS is a name that describes how symptoms are perpetuated in various areas of the body by "stuck" neural pathways.
 In addition to pain, other symptoms and conditions can be successfully treated in many cases.